 This programme, part of the Inclusive Futures initiative funded by UK aid, focuses on training people with disabilities in Bangladesh, Nigeria, Kenya and Uganda, and helping them to find formal employment.

-This innovative programme in Kenya offers young jobseekers with disabilities the chance to train and get hands-on experience in the IT sector, so they can compete equally in the jobs market.
+This innovative programme in Kenya offers young jobseekers with disabilities the chance to train and gain hands-on experience in the IT sector, so they can compete on equal terms in the jobs market.